JMU Major: Engineering

 Remain in good academic standing with a cumulative GPA of at least 2.0.

 Engineering students should be aware that many courses have prerequisite requirements that must be successfully completed before enrollment.
-The following list includes prerequisites that students should consider when planning their courses of study:
+Students should consult the Undergraduate Catalog for a list that includes prerequisites students should consider when planning their courses of study.